MyraReeves/Owl_Quiz/README.md

 # AboutMe
-201 project (starting with Lab 2 on 10/24/2023)
+A 201 project (starting with Lab 2 on 10/24/2023)

 ### 🦋 Author: Myra Reeves

 ## Project Name:  AboutMe Lab

 Quoted instructions from the Lab 2 assignment on Canvas:
->Build out an “About Me” webpage that quizzes the user on fun facts gives the user some basic information about who you are and where you came from.
+>Build out an “About Me” webpage that quizzes the user on fun facts which give the user some basic information about who you are and where you came from.
 >
 ><br>
 >
 >* Create an About Me guessing game that utilizes HTML, CSS, & JavaScript.
 >* Include on your HTML page a short biography, your education history, an overview of your job experience, and any goals that you may have.
->* Prompt the user a total of exactly five yes or no questions.
+>* Prompt the user a total of five yes or no questions.
 The user input for the answer must accept either y/n or yes/no responses while taking into consideration case sensitivity by normalizing the user input so that it can be validated (hint: look into the `.toUpperCase()` or `.toLowerCase()` functions).
 Be sure to let the user know if they answered the question correctly by alerting them with a response.
 >* `Add console.log()` messages within your app to notify the user if they are correct.
-Before submitting, comment out (don’t delete) your `console.log()` messages and replace them with the `alerts()` to complete the project.
+Before submitting this lab, comment out (don’t delete) your `console.log()` messages and replace them with `alerts()` to complete the project.
 >
 ><br>
 >